-It can take months or years before those court proceedings are over.
-Assuming the person does, indeed, show up for all of them, and comply with the judge's orders (including any deportation order), whoever paid the bond money is allowed to get it back.
-But how do you go about doing so?
+By paying a bond, you make a long-term commitment.
+It can take months or years before immigration court proceedings are over.
+Assuming the person does, indeed, show up for all the hearings and comply with the judge's orders (including any deportation order), whoever posted the bond money (the obligor) is entitled to its return.
+Despite this, many people have a difficult time getting their money back.
+So, how do you go about doing so?

-By contrast, if the alien appears for all court hearings and follows all the orders of the court, the person who posted the bond (the obligor) gets his or her money back.
-Be aware that the obligor must either be an American citizen or an immigrant with legal immigration status.
+By contrast, if the foreign-born person appears for all immigration court hearings and follows all the orders of the court, you, as the obligor, should be able to the money back.

-After your family member or friend met all the conditions of the bond (attending all hearings and complying with any deportation order) ICE should send a notice of immigration bond cancellation (Form I-391) to both the obligor (we're assuming that's you) and to the Department of Homeland Security’s Debt Management Center.
+After your family member or friend has met all the conditions of the bond (attended all hearings and complied with any deportation order), ICE should send a notice of immigration bond cancellation (Form I-391) to both the obligor (we're assuming that's you) and to the Department of Homeland Security, at its Debt Management Center.

 If you can’t find or otherwise misplaced your original Form I-305, don’t panic.
 Go to the forms section of the ICE website and select Form I-395, Affidavit in Lieu of Lost Receipt of United States ICE for Collateral Accepted as Security.

-Again, send the following items to the Debt Management Center:
+In sum, you'll need to send these items to the Debt Management Center:

 Send your packet to the Bonds Section at Financial Operations (commonly known as the Debt Management Center), Attention: Bond Unit, P.O.
 Box 5000, Williston, Vermont, 05495-5000.